daemon-labs-io/github-actions-aws-lambda/README.md

-# Deploy AWS Lambda functions with GitHub Actions
+# Build GitHub Actions to Deploy AWS Lambda

-This workshop walks you through setting up a production-ready CI/CD pipeline using **GitHub Actions**, **AWS Lambda**, and **TypeScript**.
+This workshop teaches you how to **build a GitHub Actions workflow from scratch** that automatically deploys AWS Lambda functions.
-It focuses on building automated deployments with secure OIDC authentication, optimising for production workloads, and demonstrating modern cloud-native development practices.
+You'll start with an empty workflow and incrementally add pieces until you have a production-ready CI/CD pipeline.

 ---